pk-nb/sync-folders/README.md

 --verbose,  Logs out information on initial sync and any updates in watch mode.
 -v          Default: false.

---quiet,    Suppresses any logging from warnings and errors.
--q          Default: false.
 ```

 ## Module API